That-Dev-Girl-Sites/jhalabi.com/source/blog/2026/01/confidential-sale.md

 > [Confidential] Ever Considered Selling Georgetown University?

 Why no, Mr. Bond[^1], I had not considered selling the university I work for and in no way actually own.
-However, it *is* important to keep an open mind about such well thought out business opportunities.
+However, it *is* important to keep an open mind about such well-thought-out business opportunities.

 The biggest question is, should I sell the university as one single entity?
 Or, should I consider splitting it up to sell in parts?
 The football team could become its own NFL franchise[^2].
 The library has a strong potential to become a vintage bookstore and coffee shop.
 The Law School could spin off into its own top-tier law firm, emphasizing on-the-job learning.
 The nursing and medical schools can wholly merge with the hospital as its own succinct entity.